fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2023-06-02-hatchling-hooks.md

 You can setup your CI so that it uses a matrix of Python versions.
 For each Python version you generate the wheel contents, build a wheel and store the wheel as CI build artifact.
 As a final step you can have a CI step that fetches all the built CI wheel artifacts and uploads them to PyPi.
 Great success! 🎯

-You can read more about hatchling's metadata hooks [here](https://hatch.pypa.io/latest/plugins/metadata-hook/custom/).
+You can read more about hatchling's metadata hook and build hook [here](https://hatch.pypa.io/latest/plugins/metadata-hook/custom/) and [here](https://hatch.pypa.io/latest/plugins/build-hook/custom/).